AlMaciel06/AlMaciel06/README.md

 ### Hi there 👋

-My name is Alberto Maciel, I am a Mechatronics Engineer Studente!!
+My name is Alberto Maciel, I am a Mechatronics Engineer Student!!

 <!--
 **AlMaciel06/AlMaciel06** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.